Battle of Heartbreak Ridge: Initial assault (13–27 September)

-After almost two weeks of futile pounding at the KPA defenses on Heartbreak, Colonel Adams told General Young on 26 September that it was "suicide" to continue adhering to the original plan.
-His own 23rd Regiment had already taken over 950 casualties and the division total for the period was over 1,670.
-As Colonel Lynch had the week before, Adams favored broadening the attack and dispersing the KPA's capacity to resist on Heartbreak.
-He felt that if the KPA forces in the vicinity of Heartbreak were engaged and unable to spare reinforcements or replacements for the KPA 15th Regiment, the 23rd could wear the regiment down and win the ridge.
-By 27 September Young and the Corps commander, General Byers, had come to agree with Adams and further assaults by the 23rd on Heartbreak were called off.
+After almost two weeks of futile pounding on the KPA defenses on Heartbreak, Adams told Young on 26 September that it was "suicide" to continue adhering to the original plan.
+His own 23rd Regiment had already taken over 950 casualties, and the division total for the period was over 1,670.
+As Lynch had the week before, Adams favored broadening the attack and forcing the KPA to weaken its forces on Heartbreak.
+He felt that if the KPA forces in the vicinity of Heartbreak were engaged and unable to spare reinforcements or replacements for the KPA 15th Regiment, the 23rd could wear the regiment down and take the ridge.
+By 27 September, Young and the Corps' commander, Byers, had come to agree with Adams, and further assaults by the 23rd on Heartbreak were called off.
 Analyzing the initial attempts of 2nd Division to take Heartbreak, Young later characterized them as a "fiasco" because of the piecemeal commitment of units and the failure to organize fire support teams.
 The KPA mortars were especially effective, he pointed out, causing about 85 percent of the division's casualties up to this point.